under-doc/underdoc-expense-analytics-tutorial/README.md

 This is a step-by-step tutorial to guide you through the process of extracting data from expense images, persist it into a local database, and analyze it with charts by dynamic criteria.

-You need to have the following in order to be able to run through this tutotial:
+You need to have the following in order to be able to run through this tutorial:

 - A laptop or desktop running MacOS
 - Python (3.12 or above)